isomerpages/mlaw-corp/news/speeches/_posts/2023-07-24-post-Keynote Speech By Minister K Shanmugam At Conference: Empowering Women Through Gamechanging.md

 57. This I am hoping would continuously change in our norms and behaviour, so that divorce becomes more administrative and less emotional, and the children and the parties can go on to lead their lives afresh.

 {:start="58"}
 58. That must be the purpose of divorce.
-For whatever reason that the marriage does not work, both parties should be able to go off, start their new lives and deal with the obligations in a sensible way.&nbsp;
+For whatever reason that the marriage does not work, both parties should be able to go off, start their new lives and deal with the obligations in a sensible way.

 {:start="59"}
 59. We are taking care of the violence and the maintenance in a way that removes a large amount of the burden.
 I should touch also on something that we had worked with MSF.
 In fact, MOS Sun and MOS Faishal were heading this committee – often in a marriage situation, say there is a threat of violence or anger, the woman feels threatened, the children are fearful, but nothing has happened, so what do you do?